Akshay-Singh-Rajput/Learning_TypeScript/README.md

 ```ts
 const link = document.querySelector('a)!;
 ```
-If ab element is selected by id or class, we need to tell TS what type of elementit is via Type Casting
+If ab element is selected by id or class, we need to tell TS what type of element it is via Type Casting
 ```ts
 const form = document.getElementById('singup-form') as HTMLFormElement;
 ```

 ## Generics
-Generics allow for type safety in components where the arguments & return types are unkown ahead of time.
+Generics allow for type safety in components where the arguments & return types are unknown ahead of time.
 ```ts
 interface HasLength {
     length : number;